MicrosoftDocs/power-platform/power-platform/admin/restore-deleted-table-records.md

 If the **Status Reason** isn't **Succeeded**, or despite the success state appearing correct, and you're not seeing the **Restore** option for deleted records, contact a [Microsoft support representative and create a support request](get-help-support.md).

-### Records deleted via table relationship cascade behavior not present in Deleted Records view.
+### Records deleted through cascading behaviors aren't present in Deleted Records view

-Records that were deleted via table relationship cascade behavior cannot be restored independently.
-To restore these records, parent deleted record should be restored.
+Records that were deleted through automated, cascading behaviors can't be restored independently.
+These records need to be restored in the order in which they were deleted.
+The original record that was deleted must be restored before any related records that were deleted through automated cascading behaviors.

-For more information about cascade behavior, go to [Configure table relationship cascading behavior](/power-apps/developer/data-platform/configure-entity-relationship-cascading-behavior).
+For more information about cascading behavior, go to [Configure table relationship cascading behavior](/power-apps/developer/data-platform/configure-entity-relationship-cascading-behavior).

 ### See also